 Healthy(ish) snacks from Today show health expert Joy Bauer.

-For the yoga-at-lunch boss
+For the yoga-straight-after-work boss

-For the boss who's always cold
+For the boss who’s always drinking cold water

 For the boss who’s stressed